Boston Bruins: Logo and uniforms

-For the 2023–24 centennial season, the Bruins unveiled a new set of uniforms, along with a commemorative logo featuring the modern "Spoked B" logo minus the gold outer circle and black borders on the spokes and "B", closely resembling the original design worn from 1949 to 1995.
+For the 2023–24 centennial season, the Bruins unveiled a new set of uniforms, along with a commemorative logo featuring the modern "Spoked B", minus the gold outer circle and black borders on the spokes and "B", closely resembling the original design worn from 1949 to 1995.
 The white uniform would feature the aforementioned logo, while the black uniform would feature an inverted version, with the "B" and circle in gold with black spokes.
 The gold used on the primary uniforms is a paler shade called "Centennial gold" rather than the traditional yellow gold; the yellow gold version remained in use for promotional purposes.
 In addition, the three gold stripes on each sleeve represented the six Stanley Cups the team has won, which are accented with thin black and thick white stripes.
 White numbers returned to the black uniform for the first time since the early 1960s and names featured no additional trim.
 An alternate beige uniform was also released.
 This design featured a modern take on the first "Spoked B" logo worn during the 1948–49 25th anniversary season, modified to include the foundation year "1924" along the horizontal spoke.
 The uniform heavily borrowed elements from the 1967–1974 uniforms which featured a gold yoke, but with brown and white trim.
 The brown-accented alternates were worn in all home games against Original Six teams, and a road game each at the Toronto Maple Leafs and the Montreal Canadiens.
+After the season, the Bruins returned to the uniforms that they previously wore.

 In a December 1, 2024, game against the Montreal Canadiens, the Bruins wore a commemorative uniform to honor the 100th anniversary of the franchise's first-ever game.
 The design featured the modernized version of the 1949–1995 "spoked B" logo worn during the centennial 2023–24 season but in the current yellow gold shade, and an inverted color version of the centennial "walking bear" patch along the right chest.
 The uniform was heavily based on the 1981–1995 uniforms, albeit with black tips on the gold socks.
 The collar featured the score of the team's first-ever game against the Montreal Maroons.

 In June 2025, the team announced a logo change to take effect with the 2025–26 season – the centennial "Spoked B" logo as the team's primary logo, with the black "B" version applied to the white uniform and the gold "B" version applied to the black uniform.
 The new uniforms were heavily inspired by the 1977–1995 uniforms, and featured an updated "walking bear" patch on the left shoulder.
 This bear patch featured the team name on the black uniform, and the city name on the white uniform.

+For the Bruins' appearance at the 2026 NHL Stadium Series, they wore bright gold uniforms with enlarged black lettering, using a variation of the "walking bear" logo as the crest.
+The left shoulder patch contained the black "B" logo with bear claw scratches, and said scratches were also applied on the black pants.